doyensec/inql/README.md

 ![InQL Logo](docs/inql.jpg)

-InQL can be used as a stand-alone script, or as a [Burp Suite](https://portswigger.net/burp) extension.
+InQL can be used as a stand-alone script or as a [Burp Suite](https://portswigger.net/burp) extension.

 ## InQL Stand-Alone CLI